The 6 ways to use Pinterest to plan and personalise your wedding

 5. Review and shortlist together

-Once your Pinterest boards are full of ideas, or parts of ideas, you like, it’s crucial that you and your partner go through your shared boards together and talk through the ideas that stand out to you both.
+Once your Pinterest boards are full of ideas, or parts of ideas, you like, it’s crucial that you and your partner go through your shared boards together and talk through the things that stand out to you both.
 You’ll then be able to shortlist your favourite pins from different categories onto a ‘Final’ board to see how everything your planning will work together visually.

 6. Focus and personalise

-Once you have your joint favourite ideas you can work out which are the most important to you and how you want to make them your own.
+Once you have your joint-favourite ideas, you can work out which are the most important to you and how you want to make them your own.
 This might be through changing colours, materials or layouts of things you’ve seen that other people have done.
 It could be through a totally unique theme which means you could create the same items you’ve seen from other peoples’ weddings but give them a particular twist.
 Alternatively, it could be through utilising a particular skill or talent of you or your partner.

 For example, when we got married, Tom was really keen to put his practical and graphic design skills to use and so he made all of our wooden signage and our handprinted rustic wooden bar - which became the centrepiece of our wedding and, although we didn’t know it then, the very start of Made by Wood & Wood!
 Another example was our wedding favours.
 We’d been to lots of wedding where we’d arrived to our tables to find the traditional sugared almonds waiting for us.
 Given neither of us even like sugared almonds, we were happier to save ourselves some money and give favours a miss entirely than just follow the ‘norm’.
 That was until we thought about how important music would be to our day and so we decided to create a CD of the ‘Sounds of our Day’ for our guests to relive our favourite songs which would play throughout our celebrations.